JonathanReeve/template-course-website/content/index.md

 ### Assignment

-No assignment; final project presentations due next week.
+Create your final project presentation.

+ - It should be four minutes long.
+ - You may use slides, or show a Jupyter notebook, but slides are typically more engaging.
+ - A good idea is to spend one minute on each slide, so aim to have four slides.

 ## Week 12: Final Project Presentations
-## Week 13: Final Project Presentations
+## Week 13: Final Project Presentations, Continued